scokobro/professional-identity/profIdent-draft1.md

 He summarise his experience of talking to various actors within the Japanese mass media system as ...

-> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the *kisha* club system, we learned about serious concern about senior member of the independent media meeting with senior members of the govt., we heard these stories repeatedly, and I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity, can perhaps enjoy self-regualtion through a press council, in short, the media itself has a role to play, the media itself bears some repsonsibility for this situation
+> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the *kisha* club system, we learned about serious concern about senior member of the independent media meeting with senior members of the govt., we heard these stories repeatedly, and I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity, can perhaps enjoy self-regualtion through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation

 <!--  and I hope thes two different tasks [change law, organise] could protect the independence fo the press. -->